ACannamela/Realms/Omnibus.md

 occurring.

-The following list is not meant to be exhaustive, and any non-consensual violations of a participant’s rights should be considered a violation of the rules.
+The following list is not meant to be exhaustive, and any non-consensual violations of a participant's rights should be considered a violation of the rules.

 Any of the following constitute grounds for punitive action: